Parametric G-computation for Compatible Indirect Treatment Comparisons with Limited Individual Patient Data: Methodology

 where, for a generic subject $n$, $\mu_n$ is the expected outcome on the natural scale, e.g.~the probability scale for binary outcomes, $g(\cdot)$ is an invertible canonical link function, $\beta_0$ is the intercept, $\boldsymbol{\beta_1}$ is a vector of $K$ regression coefficients for the prognostic variables, $\boldsymbol{\beta_2}$ is a vector of interaction coefficients for the effect modifiers (modifying the $A$ vs.~$C$ treatment effect) and $\beta_z$ is the $A$ vs.~$C$ treatment coefficient.
 In the population adjustment literature, covariates are sometimes centered separately for active treatment and common comparator arms.\cite{petto2019alternative, belger2015inclusion} We do not recommend this approach because it is likely to break randomization, distorting the balance between treatment arms $A$ and $C$ on covariates that are not accounted for.
 If these covariates are prognostic of outcome, this would compromise the internal validity of the within-study treatment effect estimate for $A$ vs.~$C$.

 The regression in Equation \ref{eqn2} models the conditional outcome mean given treatment and the centered baseline covariates.
 Because the IPD prognostic variables and the effect modifiers are centered at the published mean values from the $BC$ population, the estimated $\hat{\beta}_z$ is directly interpreted as the $A$ vs.~$C$ treatment effect in the $BC$ population or, more specifically, in a pseudopopulation with the $BC$ covariate means and the $AC$ correlation structure.
-Typically, analysts set $\hat{\Delta}_{10}^{(2)}=\hat{\beta}_z$ in Equation \ref{eqn1}, inputting this coefficient into the health economic decision model.\cite{grimm2019nivolumab, ren2019pembrolizumab} The variance of said treatment effect is derived directly from the fitted model for uncertainty quantification purposes.\cite{phillippo2018methods, phillippo2016nice}
+Typically, analysts set $\hat{\Delta}_{10}^{(2)}=\hat{\beta}_z$ in Equation \ref{eqn1}, inputting this coefficient into the health economic decision model.\cite{grimm2019nivolumab, ren2019pembrolizumab} For uncertainty quantification purposes, the variance of said treatment effect is obtained from the standard error estimate of the treatment coefficient in the fitted model.\cite{phillippo2018methods, phillippo2016nice}

 An important issue with this approach is that the treatment parameter $\hat{\beta}_z$, extracted from the fitted model, has a conditional interpretation at the individual level, because it is conditional on the baseline covariates included as predictors in the multivariable regression.\cite{remiro2020methods, austin2011introduction} However, we require that $\hat{\Delta}_{10}^{(2)}$ (and, subsequently, $\hat{\Delta}_{12}^{(2)}$) estimate a marginal treatment effect, for reimbursement decisions at the population level.
 In addition, we require that $\hat{\Delta}_{10}^{(2)}$ is compatible with the published marginal effect for $B$ vs.~$C$, $\hat{\Delta}_{20}^{(2)}$, for comparability in the indirect treatment comparison in Equation \ref{eqn1}.
 Even if the published estimate $\hat{\Delta}_{20}^{(2)}$ targets a conditional estimand, this cannot be combined in the indirect treatment comparison because it likely has been adjusted using a different covariate set and model specification than $\hat{\beta}_z$.\cite{daniel2020making} Therefore, the treatment coefficient $\hat{\beta}_z$ does not target the estimand of interest.